-- (1) Information relative to an intended flight or portion of a flight, to be provided to air traffic services units, shall be in the form of a flight plan. - (2) A flight plan shall be submitted prior to operating: - (a) any flight or portion thereof to be provided with air traffic control service; - (b) any IFR flight within advisory airspace; - (c) any flight within or into designated areas, or along designated routes, when so required by the appropriate ATS authority to facilitate the provision of flight information, alerting and search and rescue services; - (d) any flight within or into designated areas, or along designated routes, when so required by the appropriate ATS authority to facilitate coordination with appropriate military units or with air traffic services units in adjacent States in order to avoid the possible need for interception for the purpose of identification; - (e) any flight across international borders. - (3) A flight plan shall be submitted, before departure, to an air traffic services reporting office or, during flight, transmitted to the appropriate air traffic services unit or air-ground control radio station, unless arrangements have been made for submission of repetitive flight plans. - (4) Unless otherwise prescribed by the appropriate ATS authority, a flight plan for a flight to be provided with air traffic control service or air traffic advisory service shall be submitted at least sixty minutes before departure, or, if submitted during flight, at a time which will ensure its receipt by the appropriate air traffic services unit at least ten minutes before the aircraft is estimated to reach: - (a) the intended point of entry into a control area or advisory area; or - (b) the point of crossing an airway or advisory route. - (5) Operators of all flights within the Muscat FIR are required to submit file a flight plan to ATC. - (6) In cases where no air traffic services (ATS) reporting office has been established, the flight plan should be submitted to the ATS unit performing the functions of such an office, or via approved direct methods as indicated in the aeronautical information publication (AIP).
+- (3) Unless otherwise prescribed by the appropriate ATS authority, a flight plan shall be submitted, before departure, to an air traffic services reporting office or, during flight, transmitted to the appropriate air traffic services unit or air-ground control radio station. - (4) Unless otherwise prescribed by the appropriate ATS authority, a flight plan for a flight to be provided with air traffic control service or air traffic advisory service shall be submitted at least sixty minutes before departure, or, if submitted during flight, at a time which will ensure its receipt by the appropriate air traffic services unit at least ten minutes before the aircraft is estimated to reach: - (a) the intended point of entry into a control area or advisory area; or - (b) The point of crossing an airway or advisory route. - (5) Operators of all flights within the Muscat FIR are required to submit file a flight plan to ATC. - (6) In cases where no air traffic services (ATS) reporting office has been established, the flight plan should be submitted to the ATS unit performing the functions of such an office, or via approved direct methods as indicated in the aeronautical information publication (AIP).